 - You may enter your name in one spot on the open mic list.
 Another person may sign you up, but no person may enter more than two names on the open mic list.

 - Each open mic slot represents about three minutes of stage time.
 You may read as many poems as you like during that time.
 If you overstay your welcome, the host will ask you to leave the stage in order to bring up the next reader.

 - If your name is called and you are not in the venue, you will forfeit your stage time.

-Please note that the open mic is intended for spoken word only!
-Musicians and singer-songwriters are encouraged to check out our sister slam, the Lizard Lounge Poetry Jam, on Sunday nights.
+- Please note that the open mic is intended for unaccompanied spoken word only!
+Musically inclined poets are encouraged to check out our sister slam, the Lizard Lounge Poetry Jam, on Sunday nights.

 At the end of the open mic, bartender provides a writing prompt, after which the “working girls” (hosts, bar, and support staff) read to close the open part of the show.
 A short intermission follows, then the featured event takes the stage.